-Feeding hummingbirds can be a great joy, but when those feeders start getting sticky, dripping, and leaking, problems can develop for both birds and birders.
+Feeding hummingbirds can be a great joy, but when those feeders start getting sticky, dripping, and leaking, problems can develop for both you and the birds.
 Fortunately, it is possible to minimize hummingbird feeder leaks, and with a few steps, leaks and drips can even be eliminated.

 The Problems With Leaks

-A simple drip or two from a nectar feeder may not be a problem, but consistent leaks can create hazardous issues in the garden, such as:
+A simple drip or two from a nectar feeder may not be a problem, but consistent leaks can create hazardous issues in the garden, including:

 - Waste: When a feeder leaks, the nectar is wasted because birds will not drink it off the ground.
 This means feeders need to be refilled more frequently, requiring more labor and expense.
 If a feeder leaks heavily, visiting hummingbirds may not have any nectar left to drink before it can be refilled.
 If the food source is that unreliable, the hummingbirds may not return.

 - Odors: The sweet smell of spilled nectar does not matter to hummingbirds, as the birds have very little sense of smell.
 It can, however, attract more insects, mice, rats, raccoons, deer, squirrels, and even bears, none of which are desirable feeder guests and could drain the nectar and damage the feeders.